WXY1427/Learning-to-solve-stochastic-integer-programs/README.md

 ## Paper

-Please refer to: Yaoxin Wu, Wen Song, Zhiguang Cao and Jie Zhang.
-Learning Scenario Representation for Solving Two-stage Stochastic Integer Programs, International Conference on Learning Representations (ICLR), 2022. https://openreview.net/forum?id=06Wy2BtxXrz
+Please refer to the paper: Learning Scenario Representation for Solving Two-stage Stochastic Integer Programs, International Conference on Learning Representations (ICLR), 2022. https://openreview.net/forum?id=06Wy2BtxXrz
+Besides the semi-supervised learning method in the paper, we also provide a contrastive learning method in the file

 ## Running the program